helidon-io/helidon/docs/se/webserver/webserver.md

 2. Server expects the configuration tree located on the node of `server`
 <!--@mdc :: -->

+Or you can only create WebServerTls instance based on the config file.

 WebServerTls instance based on `application.yaml` file located on the classpath:

 ```java [application.yaml]